Barbara Jung, Silke Lambeck

 Schau mal, eine Spinne!

+“Gross, a spider!”
+Gross?
+Really?
+Take a closer look.
+Spiders are actually fascinating and have very special abilities.
 In this lovingly illustrated nonfiction picture book, children can observe how a garden spider spins her artful web, how she goes hunting, mates, and lays eggs- and how, finally, the tiny spider babies hatch and are taken by the wind on a long journey.
+The foldout pages hide even more interesting information about the garden spider and its eight-legged relatives: how can you tell the difference between males and females?
+What is a spider web actually made of?
+The book includes a discoverer’s journal that invites young readers to do their own spider research.

 Rotraut Susanne Berner: Zu Hause in Wimmlingen